38 Eastwood Drive, Suite 401

 83% of marketers say advertising based on location produces high response rates and customer engagement.
 OOH advertising takes great advantage of this, as businesses have so many placement options.
 In addition to large billboards on the sides of roads or buildings, OOH is investing in experiential marketing: marketing that brings the ads closer to the consumer.

-These ads are smaller in size but are placed at eye-level locations such as kiosks, subway platforms, and vehicles so that consumers are more likely to notice them.
+These ads are smaller in size.
+But when placed at eye-level locations, such as kiosks, subway platforms, and vehicles, consumers are more likely to notice them.
 And unlike larger billboards that can usually be only in one place, smaller OOH ads can appear in various places and continuously influence people throughout their day.
 Also, many ads use digital technology for a fun and interactive experience, which can lead to more interest and more sales.

 With the average US citizen spending 70% of their time outside the home, it just makes sense for businesses to recognize the need for Out of Home advertising.
-And businesses can gather consumer data through tools such as call tracking numbers to gain accurate insights into how to use OOH advertising most effectively.
+And businesses can gather consumer data through tools from 800response.
+For instance, call tracking numbers to gain accurate insights into how to use OOH advertising most effectively.
 The numbers don’t lie: Out of Home advertising continues to be a force to reckon with – yesterday, today, and tomorrow.